danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/EventHandler.md

 ### `getPluginPaths(): \non-empty-string|\non-empty-list<\non-empty-string>|null`

 Obtain a path or a list of paths that will be recursively searched for plugins.
-Plugin filenames end with .plugin.php, and will be included automatically.
+Plugin filenames end with Plugin.php, and will be included automatically.

 ### `getPlugins(): class-string<\danog\MadelineProto\EventHandler>[]`